codcod/go-repos/docs/10_modular_architecture_migration.md

-# Modular Architecture Migration Guide
+# Modular Architecture Implementation Guide

 ## Overview

-This document outlines the migration from the original monolithic health checker architecture to a new modular, extensible design.
+This document describes the completed migration from the original monolithic health checker architecture to a new modular, extensible design.
 The new architecture provides better separation of concerns, improved testability, and enhanced maintainability.

-## Current Implementation Status
+## Implementation Status

+✅ **All Phases Complete** - The modular architecture has been successfully implemented and is production-ready.

+## Implementation Phases

+All phases have been completed successfully:

 ✅ **Phase 1 (Foundation)**: Complete
 - Core interfaces and types implemented